raspberrypilearning/weather-station-guide/software.md

 ## Introduction

 The Weather Station software has two main elements.
 The first is the collection of drivers and scripts that are needed to communicate with the various weather sensors.
 The second is the local MariaDB database that is used to store all the data produced by the sensors.
 This data is regularly uploaded to our online Oracle database so that it can be analysed and compared with all the other Weather Stations from around the world.
-There are three ways to install the software.

 Before continuing, please ensure that you have [registered your School and Weather Station on the Oracle database](register.md).